dreambr13/about/README.md

 -acer : are you using USA computer?

+upload git email so that I can invite(what does this mean?)

-whose account is this?(sviatoslav's account has no connect)   where do I charge money for connects?
+-(sviatoslav's account has no connect)  so  where do I charge money for connects?